kopaczekd/cars_api/README.md

 ## Extra info

 All three endpoints have their own tests.
-Online version of this project will be available soon!
+Online version of this project is available here: <a href="https://dk-cars-api.herokuapp.com/">cars_api</a>